jenkinsci/zadviser-pipeline-analysis-plugin/README.md

 # zAdviser Pipeline Analysis Plugin

 ## Introduction
-**BMC AMI zAdviser** is a mainframe analytics platform that collects data from development tools, pipelines, and production systems, then applies analytics and machine learning to measure software-delivery performance. zAdviser captures a broad range of metrics to help teams improve quality, velocity, and efficiency — including usage of specific BMC tools and tool functions,
+**BMC AMI zAdviser Enterprise On-Prem** is a mainframe analytics platform that collects data from development tools, pipelines, and production systems, then applies analytics and machine learning to measure software-delivery performance. zAdviser captures a broad range of metrics to help teams improve quality, velocity, and efficiency — including usage of specific BMC tools and tool functions,